gean2/parallel-cnn/README.md

 1. CUDA implementation of CNN with VGG16 architecture (with data-parallel convolution layers and sequential fully-connected layers)
    a.
 We will implement four layers: maxPool, ReLu, Conv2D, and softMax
    b.
 We’ll be using the image classification task
-2. Add model parallelism to CUDA implementation of CNN
+2. Implement fully connected layers and add model parallelism to CUDA implementation of CNN
 3. Performance measurements on different machines with different datasets and CNN architectures
     a.
 Determine whether computation or memory bandwidth is the limiting factor and profile our code to find bottlenecks.
     b.
 Compare our implementation with Pytorch and TensorFlow as well as performance differences between different machines.